Dylanlicho/GLAFront/README.md

 - user is connected
 - connected user is not the article's seller

+An article is editable if :
+- user is connected
+- connected user is the article'ss seller
+- endDate < today

 ### Register (Signup)
 Registering a new account is fully functional, you will need to enter your firstname, lastname, address, login and password.
 Do note that the address is optional.